YouKnow-sys/obscure-hvp/README.md

 ### Notes
 - for **quick hvp extraction** without the need of opening terminal just drag and drop a single hvp file inside the tool executable.
-- for **quick hvp packing** without the need of opening terminal just drag and drop a both the original hvp file and the extracted folder inside the tool executable.
+- for **quick hvp packing** without the need of opening terminal just drag and drop both the original hvp file and the extracted folder inside the tool executable.